 Parents/carers are advised to telephone the unit if their child’s temperature is 38oC or above on one occasion, even if they appear well.
+Parents should also call if their child’s temperature is between 37.5oC and 37.9oC if they have any other concerns or symptoms.
 They are also instructed to contact the hospital if their child appears unwell, regardless of fever, and community professionals should note that low temperature may be a later sign of sepsis.

-Families / carers will be given advice over the phone as to what action to take following a Paediatric Haematology/Oncology Telephone Triage Assessment.
+Families / carers will be given advice over the phone as to what action to take following a Paediatric Haem / Onc Telephone Triage Assessment.
+This is a red, amber, green risk assessment tool used in most UK primary treatment centres (PTCs).

 All families are advised to have a digital thermometer at home.